 Sold on the idea I downloaded the demo.
 I found it easy to play with but didn't get round to doing anything with it until after the demo expired.
 Oops!
 I asked to look at my friend's ebook collection again and that was finally it; I loved what it could do!
 Search by author?
 Of course, in fact the options and configurations are as detailed as you want them to be.
 Just like my ebooks the solution was already on my computer, half forgotten!

 I resolved to spend a weekend putting my ebooks into some kind of ordered collection with it and asked Gino to help.
 He just grinned and said I wouldn't need help.
 Well he was right, in fact it took less than 2 hours to have every single book on my PC neatly categorized, labeled, searchable and most importantly converted into a useful ebook collection, rather than a bunch of dead files.
-You can download it from this link:
+You can download this book collection software from this link: